stoplightio/docs/articles/modeling/shared-params-responses.md

 based on our requirements:

 1. Set the name of the shared response.
-In our example, we only have one error type, however if there are multiple error responses with similar names, you may want to set a more descriptive name (ie, 'api-tracking-error' instead of 'error').
+In our example, we only have one error type, however, if there are multiple error responses with similar names, you may want to set a more descriptive name (ie, 'api-tracking-error' instead of 'error').
 2. A short description of the error response, such as why it is needed and how